How long should I swish with the Brushing Rinse for before I brush?

 - To spray on berries and other fruits & veggies

-- To soak produce and invigorate it for a longer shelf life
+- To soak produce and invigorate it

 - To brighten laundry without toxic Oxy Clean.